 Additional assessment has been added to evaluate learning goal seven: communicate effectively political knowledge to general audiences as well as colleagues in the field.
-In order to achieve a better assessment of the comprehensive knowledge of our seniors, the single major completing a senior thesis project was required to present their thesis at the Day of Scholarship.
+In order to achieve a better assessment of the comprehensive knowledge of our seniors, the majors completing a senior thesis project are required to present their thesis at the Day of Scholarship or to a public setting of majors and non-majors.
 To better assess their ability to communicate knowledge to a general audience, a survey was administered to students in the audience.
 This assessment is possibly more impartial than faculty members within the discipline evaluating how well our students communicate to general audiences.
 This experience was also invaluable to the student as they were completing their senior year.
 Several times the student remarked that they knew and felt what it was like to become a political scientist.

-Assessments implemented in the 2011-2012 continued in the 2012-2013 assessment include new standards for internships including a questionnaire and evaluation of student presentations.
+Assessments implemented in the 2011-2012 continued in the 2013-2014 assessment include new standards for internships including a questionnaire and evaluation of student presentations.
 These new assessments do seem to provide additional information about the nature and progress of our majors.